Rudxain/Rudxain.github.io/index.md

 ## I...

+- sleep without pillow... yeah, it's more comfortable.
 - reply/react to posts regardless of their ⌛date (I'm "ancient-agnostic", lol).
 [I'm kind of a historian/paleontologist myself](https://pbs.twimg.com/media/FFcEIG5WQAgBo33.jpg) XD .
 - **❤LOVE** 🎵music mashups!
 If you've seen my YT and SC playlists, you'll know I'm **very** serious.
 - hate hypocrisy, even my own (if I ever become unintentionally hypocrite).
-- like learning, and am skeptical of myself.
+- like learning, and am skeptical of **myself**.
 So I'll admit being wrong, if I recognize that I'm wrong, and I'll try my best to find flaws in my reasoning.
 I'll also thank anyone who corrects me (properly and respectfully).
+Fake skeptics are *not skeptical of themselves*, they won't accept constructive criticism from anyone.
 - am an atheist open to beliefs (as long as they're rational).
-- am skeptic, that is, I'm skeptic of **myself**, other people, and the environment.
-Fake skeptics are *not skeptical of themselves*, they won't accept constructive criticism from anyone.
-- like Greek & Hinduism lore, despite not believing those.
+- like mythology (and religious lore) in general, despite not believing it.
 - have the creativity to think about new beliefs, like the "Universe = Dead Deity" hypothesis, and the hypothesis that "deities may exist but none created our universe".
 - am not agnostic, because I don't assume that deities are the only kind of transcendental thing that could exist.
 - think religion should be treated like art/entertainment, not a mindset, not a lifestyle.
 - am an 🍎Apple Boycotter.
 Even if I were rich, I **wouldn't buy a single product** from them, unless I'm *forced* to.
 - think abortion should be replaced by adoption.
 If you ban adoption, you can't ban abortion, otherwise you're a clown 🤡. "pro-life" usually means "pro-birth".
 The majority doesn't care about the baby's life, they just want it to be born, peak hypocrisy.
 [Related](https://amptoons.com/blog/?p=13565).
-- am anti-sexist. ♀️Feminism is just ♂️Machismo for girls.
-I agree that gender differences shouldn't be ignored, but that doesn't mean we should do unnecessary discrimination.
-There's good and bad discrimination, learn the difference, be wiser.
+- am anti-sexist. ♀️Feminism is just ♂️Machismo for females.
+Gender differences shouldn't be ignored, but that doesn't mean we should do unjustified discrimination.
+There's good (justifiable) and bad (irrational) discrimination, learn the difference, be wiser.
 - am anti-racist, but I like some racist jokes, even if it "offends my race".
 - am partially vegan, consuming animal-based products as least as possible.
 - **recycle almost anything**, as much as possible.
 However, that may be bad for my health, because I do it with water bottles, so I may be ingesting nano-plastics 😥.
 I hope graphene becomes mainstream sooner.
 - love minimalism, hate redundancy (except when it's truly necessary)
 - want euthanasia.
 If my body no longer works "good enough", just end my life peacefully.
 - want my body to contribute to the ecosystem.
 So when I die, I don't want to be buried in a coffin, let my body serve as nutritious material for plants!
-- sleep without pillow... yeah, it's more comfortable
 - don't care too much about my birthday (or most "special" dates, for that matter).
 "Time is relative"

 ## Sites